Design

 Streamlining design iteration and handoff

-AI supports structural edits, pixel-level changes, responsive and A/B variations, validation checks, and export to PPTX, PDF, HTML, or code bundles, reducing friction across the design workflow.
+AI supports first-pass screen edits, structural revisions, pixel-level changes, responsive and A/B variations, validation checks, and export to PPTX, PDF, HTML, or code bundles, reducing friction across the design workflow.

 Why the human is still essential here